yogeshhegde/processor-sdk-doc/source/linux/How_to_Guides/Target/Processor_SDK_Linux_File_System_Optimization_Customization.rst

 .. rubric:: opkg - list commands
    :name: opkg---list-commands

-**opkg** is the package manager used in the SDK file systems to install and remove packages.
+**opkg** is the package manager used in the SDK file system to install and remove packages.
 You can get a list of the full commands supported by **opkg** by running the following command on the target device: